run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 # System requirements

-!!!
-Note
-   Read the DGX SuperPOD Architecture: eBay Run:ai Overview before performing procedures in this deployment guide.
-It contains reference architecture, definitions and other concepts that are common to the documentation set.

 ## SBOM

 The table below provides the required versions of the various components for reference.
 For the latest version of the component Compatibility Matrix use the [official tracker](https://nvidia-my.sharepoint.com/:x:/r/personal/khushalis_nvidia_com/Documents/DGX%20SPOD_BCM_Component%20Matrix.xlsx?d=wae259e4b54934003b1bda194a0f42992&csf=1&web=1&e=hZAhW9&nav=MTVfezVFRTg0MjhCLTFFNjYtNEI2Ri1CN0MzLUYwNjI0M0VENUM4MX0).